qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

 .. note::

-   - Prebuilt binaries along with Platform eSDK links are hosted in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240626095531/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.
+   - Prebuilt binaries along with Platform eSDK links are hosted in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/ReleaseNote.html#prebuilt-flashable-images-along-with-esdk>`__.

      The Platform eSDK is an installer generated from the Qualcomm Linux software.
 It provides a complete Yocto environment that allows you to synchronize, modify, compile, and install applications and open-source plugins.
 For more details, see :ref:`How to download the Platform eSDK? <section_imr_xc4_1cc_vinayjk_07-12-24-1513-38-780>`.

-   - For information about the chip products supported on Qualcomm Linux, see `chip products <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-115/soc.html>`__.
+   - For the list of chipsets supported on Qualcomm Linux, see `chip products <https://docs.qualcomm.com/bundle/publicresource/topics/80-70014-115/soc.html>`__.